 - No rapid charging option for panel van

-The Mercedes-Benz eVito is the first full production 100% electric van from Mercedes to go on sale in the UK.
-It is also the first medium-sized electric van of any kind to become available in the UK – previously only small or large electric vans have been offered.
-The first eVitos began arriving here in 2019, but all went to large fleets; regular customer deliveries began in 2020.
+The Mercedes-Benz eVito was the first full production 100% electric van from Mercedes to go on sale in the UK.
+It was also the first medium-sized electric van of any kind to become available here - and though newer rivals now far exceed its driving range and payload capabilities there are still reasons to consider this Mercedes electric van, as our 2022 eVito review will explain.

 That’s the good news.
-The bad news is that it really doesn’t give you much driving range per charge – especially compared with incoming electric van rivals – it takes at least six hours to charge, isn’t overwhelmingly well-equipped as standard and payload is more adequate than spectacular.
+The bad news is that it really doesn’t give you much driving range per charge compared with the best electric van rivals.
+It also takes at least six hours to charge as it has no fast-charging capability and payload is more adequate than spectacular.

 What’s the driving range of the eVito?